uwspstar/From-Zero-to-Hero/System-Design/CAP theorem.md

 }
 ```

-In this CP system example:
-- Consistency is achieved by requiring a consensus among nodes.
-- Partition Tolerance is ensured since nodes can operate even if some nodes are unreachable.
-- Availability is sacrificed; if consensus cannot be reached (due to partition or lack of majority), the transaction fails.

----

-### 3. AP System Example (NoSQL Database with Eventual Consistency)
+**3. AP System Example (Availability & Partition Tolerance)**

-In an AP system, availability and partition tolerance are prioritized.
-This example demonstrates a NoSQL database scenario with eventual consistency, where changes are asynchronously replicated across nodes.
+This example demonstrates a NoSQL database with eventual consistency.
+Data is asynchronously replicated to ensure availability and partition tolerance.

 ```csharp
 using System;